scottyab/safetynethelper/readme.md

 SafetyNet Helper
 =================

 SafetyNet Helper wraps the Google Play Services SafetyNet.API and verifies Safety Net API response with the [Android Device Verification API](https://developer.android.com/google/play/safetynet/start.html#verify-compat-check).
 The SafetyNet.API analyses the device your app is running on to test it's software/hardware configuration matches that of a device that has passed the Android Compatibility Test Suite (CTS).
+Note this is a client only validation, it's recommended to include [server side validation]().

 *Rooted* devices seem to cause `ctsProfileMatch=false`.